 At now, non-hydrogenated vegetable oils for salad and cooking contain no or only small amounts of trans fats.

-Processing of these oils can produce minimal level of them, ranged from 0.05g/100 food for extra virgin oil to 2.42 g/100 g food for canola oil.
+Processing of these oils can produce minimal level of them, ranged from 0.05g/100 food for extra virgin olive oil to 2.42 g/100 g food for canola oil.
 So, their contribution to trans fat content of the current food supply is very little.

 One exception is represented by Pakistani hydrogenated vegetable oils whose TFA content ranges from 14% to 34%.